MusicbotAU/ejukebox-website/index.markdown

 ## eJukebox package - $115/month

-Exactly the same as **eJukebox Smooth** or **eJukebox Hits**, with the addition of:
+Exactly the same as **Whisperscape**, with the addition of:
-- Your own unique dedicted hardware to play the music (not a shared player) - plugs into your existing sound system
+- Your own unique dedicted hardware to play the music - plugs into your existing sound system
   - eJukebox is a real music solution for your business
 - Your choice of 12 playlists (including Hits and Smooth), which you can change at anytime using an app on your phone
 - Allow your customers to make song requests automatically using their own phones - like a jukebox in the palm of their hands